Reasons to file bankruptcy in Brooklyn, New York

 After you have successfully achieved bankruptcy, you may see its impact on your credit score.
 The filing may appear on the credit report and might also be present on different public records.

-Additionally, the Chapter 7 Bankruptcy stays a part of your credit for 10 years.
-On the other hand, the Chapter 13 Bankruptcy stays for almost seven years.
+Additionally, the Chapter 7 bankruptcy stays a part of your credit for 10 years.
+The Chapter 13 bankruptcy stays for almost seven years.

-However, the impact of bankruptcy on your credit score will mostly depend on your financial condition before you filed a case.
-But before you start panicking, there are many ways in which you can improve your score.
+The impact of bankruptcy on your credit score will mostly depend on your financial condition before you filed a case.
+But before you start panicking, there are many ways through which you can improve your score.